ivanivanovgit/buy-together/README.md

-# Kupim Vmeste
+# Chat on the map

-Kupim Vmeste is a service designed for joint purchases (chat on the map) and searching for carpooling vehicles.
+Chat on the map is a service designed for joint purchases (chat on the map) and searching for carpooling vehicles.
 The service's functionality includes three key tabs: "Chat on the map", "Search for carpooling cars", and "Where to buy", all of which operate without registration.
 The use of the service is absolutely free.

 ## Features